Riesz transform on manifolds with quadratic curvature decay: Introduction

+Let's explain why this result improves the \tref{thm:general} when $M$ has only one end.
+In the setting of the \tref{thm:impro}, the manifold $(M,g)$ satisfies the (RCA) condition introduced by A. Grigor'yan and L. Saloff-Coste and we get a scale invariant Poincar\'e inequality: for any ball $B\subset M$ and any function $f\in \cC^\infty(2B)$ we have

+As $(M,g)$ satisfies the scale invariant Poincar\'e inequalities and the doubling condition (D), the parabolic/elliptic Harnack inequalities hold (\cite{G91,Saloff-Coste}),in particular there is some $\varepsilon\in (0,1]$ such that the property (HE${}_{\varepsilon}$) holds.
+Hence \tref{thm:impro} yields that the Riesz transform is bounded on $L^p$ as soon as $(1-\varepsilon)p<\nu.$

-Our proof is based on a result of P. Auscher and T. Coulhon, in \cite{AC} they prove that on a manifold that is doubling and that satisfies the scale $L^1$-Poincar\'e inequality, the Riesz transform is bounded on $L^p$ provide some $L^{r>p}$-Reverse H\"older inequality holds for the gradient of harmonic functions (see also \cite{shen}).
-Although it was not noticed by the authors, this result and the Cheng-Yau's gradient estimate (\cite{ChengYau}) provided another proof of D. Bakry's famous result \cite{Bakry} : on a manifold with non negative Ricci curvature the Riesz transform is bounded on $L^p$, for all $p\in (1,\infty)$.
+Our proof is based on a result of P. Auscher and T. Coulhon: assume that $(M,g)$ is a Riemannian manifold satisfying the doubling condition and the scale invariant $L^1$-Poincar\'e inequality.
+If there is some $r>p$ such that a $L^{r}$-reverse H\"older inequality holds for the gradient of harmonic functions, then the Riesz transform is bounded on $L^p$ (\cite{AC}, see also \cite{shen}).
+Although it was not noticed by the authors, this result and the Cheng-Yau's gradient estimate (\cite{ChengYau}) provided another proof of the \tref{thm:Bakry} of D. Bakry.
+It should be noted (see lemma \ref{Sublne}) that if a manifold $(M,g)$ carries a non constant sublinear harmonic function $h$ with